userfront/guide/docs/tokens.md

 }
 ```

-The actual JWT looks like this:
+The actual JWT will look something like this:

 ```
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VySWQiOjk5LCJ1c2Vybm